schadenfred/proscrypt-koans/README.md

 ## What you've learned

 I'm told that the hardest parts of being a novelist and heroin addict are getting over your fear of needles and tourniquets and coming out to your family as a narcissist.
 Now that you've finished the hard part of this tutorial, to follow the metaphor, the rest of these koans will feel pretty much exactly like a series of gauzy, kale-fueled conversations with William Gibson.
 You should be proud of yourself.
-Now take a break after running this command, which will take a little while:

-`$ docker-compose up`
+Now change to the "chapter-2 branch."